Last updated on February 16th, 2024 at 07:45 am

 Now as I prepare to study abroad, I plan on taking those lessons with me to Copenhagen.
 I want to experience and overcome both the ups and downs of a foreign environment.
 I want to immerse myself in Danish culture, meet new people, and get out of my comfort zone in hopes of gaining independence and a more diversified perspective.
 There’s so much out there that I don’t know — I want to open my eyes to the things I don’t understand and the realities and issues that exist beyond my home.
 And as a landscape architect, I want to evaluate and apply my existing knowledge through my studies in Copenhagen.
 I aim to challenge my current design perspective by observing a city that’s the paragon of urban planning.
 Now a lot more confident than my 15-year-old self, I feel ready to take on my second experience abroad alone — one pork bun at a time.

-As an advocate for language studies and on-to-go education, Ling is pleased to announce its new scholarship program!
+As an advocate for language studies and on-to-go education, Ling is pleased to announce its scholarship program — Learning Beyond Borders.

-At Ling, we believe your learning should be three things: fun, effective, and accessible.
-To ensure your success in all three of these areas, we’re constantly improving and updating our language learning app.
+At Ling, we believe learning should be three things: fun, effective, and accessible.